 These are the scanners you are likely most familiar with; they are commonly found in homes and offices.
 If you have a few loose documents to scan, they get the job done.

 Some flatbed scanners are as thin as an inch for easy storage.
-Pricewise, there's a drastic range.
-Some flatbed scanners can be purchased for as little as $40; others cost as much as $5,000.
+Pricewise, there's a drastic range: Some flatbed scanners cost as little as $40; others cost as much as $5,000.

 Key features to look for: